alexandermendes/jest-openapi-coverage/README.md

 ```

 You will also need to provide the OpenAPI docs that will be used to determine
-coverage, either via the configuration file (see below) or by loading it
+coverage.
+This can be done via the [`docsPath`](#docspath) configuration option
-dynamically when your tests are running, for example:
+or by loading it dynamically when your tests are running, for example:

 ```js
 import fetch from 'node-fetch';